mozilla/remote-settings/README.rst

 **Kinto Remote Settings Unit Tests**

 To run unit tests, you need Postgres installed and a database ``testdb`` available.
-This can be created like:
+This can be created with:

 .. code-block:: shell

-    psql -c "CREATE DATABASE testdb ENCODING 'UTF8' TEMPLATE template0;" -U postgres -h localhost psql -c "ALTER DATABASE testdb SET TIMEZONE TO UTC;"
+    make build-db

 After this setup is complete, tests can be run with ``pytest`` using ``make``: